null

 Unlike visual acuity (what eye doctors test using an eye chart), contrast sensitivity can’t be improved with corrective lenses.
 However, you can help your eyes see contrast better through nutrition.
 Science shows that getting at least 8 mg of zeaxanthin and 4 mg of lutein every day helps to increase contrast sensitivity, but you’d need to eat at least 20 ears of corn a day to meet that zeaxanthin amount!
 Therefore, many eye care providers recommend eye vitamins.

-As the #1 doctor recommended eye vitamin brand, EyePromise has a variety of eye health-specific products to choose from that meet these requirements.
+As the doctor trusted eye vitamin brand, EyePromise has a variety of eye health-specific products to choose from that meet these requirements.
 Take the quiz to see which EyePromise vitamin is right for you.

 *These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure or prevent any disease.